 While the history of international voluntary service and many projects in Europe have been focused on opportunities for younger volunteers, there has been a recent shift towards multi-generational projects, available to people of all ages.
 There is a desire among older volunteers to travel with purpose, serving and engaging with communities around the world.
-Complementing this is a great need among many communities in developing countries for more experienced volunteers.
-Older volunteers add important diversity to projects, bringing with them years of professional and personal life experience, and greatly enriching the experiences of other volunteers and communities they serve.
+Older volunteers add important diversity to projects, bringing with them years of professional and personal life experience, and greatly enriching the experiences of other volunteers and the communities they serve.

 If you are interested in interacting with people of varying ages, we recommend directing your project search toward a community-based project.
 This will provide the volunteer group with the opportunity to, not only interact with one another, but to also engage within the community and create connections with people of all ages.
 Interaction with an older age demographic is more likely in a community-based project than in a more isolated project where the person-to-person interaction will be concentrated within the group of volunteers.